Welcome to the new KidsHealth website! See what is new.

 Common side effects of methylphenidate

 Some side effects can be reduced by starting on a low dose.
-If your child develops any side effects, talk to your doctor.
+If your child develops any side effects, talk to your health professional.

 Common side effects of methylphenidate may include: